The following table lists the most common viral vectors used for gene transfer/gene therapy studies and the

 Inclusion of oncogenes in integrating viral vectors typically requires a heightened containment level.

-Oncogenes should be registered with EH&S. Genes listed in the below databases are known oncogenes.
+Register any oncogenes with EH&S. Genes listed in the Cancer Gene Census database are known oncogenes.

 See Third Generation Lentiviral Vectors: Lowering Biocontainment for Oncogenic Inserts